-Many people have sugar skull tattoos, but a sugar skull sketch tattoo is an original take on the concept.
+Many people have sugar skull tattoos, but a sketchy sugar skull tattoo is an original take on the concept.

-Sugar skull tattoos symbolism: Remembering lost loved ones, accepting death, celebrating life.
+Sugar skull tattoos symbolism: Remembering lost loved ones, accepting the end, celebrating life.

 In love with sketch tattoos?

-This is a versatile design that can fit with virtually any motif and puts a new spin on classic designs.
+This is a versatile tattoo style that can fit with virtually any tattoo motif and puts a new spin on classic designs.